-The first step from a sinner to God begins with God – He draws us through His Holy Spirit.
+The first step from a sinner to God begins with God — He draws us through His Holy Spirit.
 “No one can come to Me unless the Father Who sent Me draws him” (John 6:44).
-The Holy Spirit moves a sinner to repentance and when he or she responds to it, this will lead to saving faith by that person.
-That is: faith in clear Biblical saving facts, namely that Christ died for our sins, was buried and raised from the dead on the third day.
-By faith in these redemptive facts, God’s righteousness is imputed to us (Rom 4:24-25, 1 Corinthians 15:1-4).
+The Holy Spirit moves a sinner to repentance and when he or she responds to it, this will lead to saving faith in that person.
+That is: faith in the clear Biblical facts that Christ died for our sins, was buried and raised from the dead on the third day.
+By faith in these redemptive facts, God’s righteousness is imputed to us (Romans 4:24-25, 1 Corinthians 15:1-4).

 Believing with the heart

 There is an important difference between believing with the mind and intellectually accepting the above facts, and believing with the heart.
 Believing with the heart requires a personal decision.
 God says: “Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in to him and eat with him, and he with Me” (Revelation 3:20).
 Here the Lord speaks personally to every man who has heard the gospel and opens his heart to Him.
 And in John 6:37 the Lord adds a promise to the invitation to come to Him: “and whoever comes to Me, I will never cast out.”

 Change your mind

 The call to give Him access to our hearts is repeatedly recorded in the Bible.
 Paul often calls for this.
 In Acts 20:21 he says: “(…) I have testified both to Jews and to Greeks of repentance toward God and of faith in our Lord Jesus Christ“.